nf-core/chipseq/docs/usage.md

 WT_INPUT,BLA203A31_S21_L003_R1_001.fastq.gz,,3,,,
 ```

-### Note on IP and control replicates
+### Note on IP and control replicates - Comparisons of one IP sample against multiple controls

 The pipeline is designed to handle one IP and matching control replicate, see section above.
 However there can be
 situations where one might want to make multiple comparisons of the IP sample against several different controls.
 In
 those cases it is advisable to encode these comparisons either in the sample column or as another replicate.
+Since it is
+rather unusual in ChIP-Seq experiments, this feature is considered experimental.
+Please open a github issue in case you
+need further assistance.

 - Encoding in sample names: